AT&T (T)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-AT&T has shown robust cash profitability, giving it an edge over its competitors and the ability to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 16.3% over the last two years, quite impressive for a consumer discretionary business.
+AT&T has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 15.3%, lousy for a consumer discretionary business.

 AT&T Trailing 12-Month Free Cash Flow Margin

-Over the next year, analysts predict AT&T’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 16% for the last 12 months will decrease to 14.1%.
+Over the next year, analysts’ consensus estimates show they’re expecting AT&T’s free cash flow margin of 15.5% for the last 12 months to remain the same.

 9. Return on Invested Capital (ROIC)